Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Conclusions

 In this paper, we have systematically determined the critical curves governing the existence of plane-wave yrast states in an asymmetric two-component Bose gas confined to a ring, using numerical solutions of the coupled GP equations supplemented by analytic insights.
 Because the emergence of these plane-wave yrast states gives rise to derivative discontinuities in the yrast spectrum, the resulting critical curves define a phase diagram that provides a clear picture of the analytic structure of the yrast spectrum.

 We find that the behavior of these critical curves depends crucially on the parameter $\kappa$, which characterizes the interaction asymmetry.
-For $\kappa < 0$, \emph{i.e.}, when the inter-component interaction is weaker than the intra-component interaction, the regions in the $\gamma$--$x_B$ plane that support various plane-wave yrast states are reduced relative to those of the SU(2)-symmetric system.
+For $\kappa < 0$, \emph{i.e.}, when the intra-component interaction is weaker than the inter-component interaction, the regions in the $\gamma$--$x_B$ plane that support various plane-wave yrast states are reduced relative to those of the SU(2)-symmetric system.
 Conversely, these regions are significantly enlarged in the $\kappa > 0$ regime.
 In fact, for sufficiently large $\gamma$, the plane-wave state $(\phi_0,\phi_k)$ can become an yrast state for all but a discrete set of $x_B$ values.
 These excluded values can be identified using simple energetic considerations.
-Furthermore, the mechanism by which plane-wave yrast states emerge depends sensitively on the interaction asymmetry.
-For $\kappa < 0$, they appear as the endpoint of a continuous evolution of soliton states at the same angular momentum, whereas for $\kappa > 0$ they become yrast states by overtaking soliton states through a branch crossing.
+Furthermore, the mechanism by which plane-wave yrast states emerge as the interaction strength $\gamma$ varies depends sensitively on the interaction asymmetry.
+For $\kappa < 0$, they appear as the endpoint of a continuous evolution of soliton states at the same angular momentum, whereas for $\kappa > 0$ the situation is more complex.
+For sufficiently small values of $x_B$ the continuous evolution remains in place but for larger values of $x_B$ the plane-wave yrast states emerge by overtaking soliton states through a branch crossing.
+This explains why the critical curves established by the perturbative approach, which assumes a continuous evolution, is no longer accurate for $\kappa>0$.
 Our results demonstrate that interaction asymmetry plays a central role in shaping the rich and intricate analytic structure of the yrast spectrum in two-component Bose gases, a prediction that may in principle be tested experimentally.